 There are also other applications for bridging, for example, in the case of traffic monitoring, you could use the NIC to pass all network traffic traversing a particular network segment to the host.
 This could then be timestamped, logged or monitored in real time.

-Port mirroring allows you to replicate any traffic received or transmitted on any of the first 3 ports of the four port card, out of the 4th port.
-This is all done in hardware, so it doesn't incur any overhead on the host processor, and mirroring of both RX and TX data on any of the first 3 ports is individually selectable.
+Port mirroring allows you to replicate any traffic received or transmitted on any port out of the last port.
+This is all done in hardware, so it doesn't incur any overhead on the host processor, and mirroring of both RX and TX data on any of the ports is individually selectable.
 The last port (mirror port) is still available for use as a normal interface for the host.
 The intended use case for this feature is for logging, particularly in trading applications.
-Importantly, activating logging for a particular port does not introduce any latency overhead.

 $ sudo exanic-config exanic0:0 mirror-rx on exanic0:0: RX mirroring on

 Port mirroring and bridging settings are stored in non-volatile memory and are persistent across reboot and power off (currently applies to the X4 only).